1950 East Pakistan riots: Sylhet District

-In Sylhet, the arson, loot and massacre were perpetrated in an extensive manner.
+In Sylhet, arson, looting, and massacre were perpetrated in an extensive manner.
 203 villages were devastated and more than 800 Hindu religious places were desecrated.
-In the villages of Dhamai, Baradhami, Pubghat and Baraitali about 500 Manipuri families were affected by the riots.
+In the villages of Dhamai, Baradhami, Pubghat, and Baraitali about 500 Manipuri families were affected by the riots.

-Even since the Sylhet Referendum, it was propagated that the Hindus had voted against Pakistan and, therefore, they were the enemies of Pakistan.
-On 6 February 1950, the verdict of Bagge Tribunal was declared.
+Ever since the Sylhet referendum, it was propagated that Hindus had voted against Pakistan and, therefore, they were enemies of Pakistan.
+On 6 February 1950, the verdict of the Bagge Tribunal was declared.
 The Muslims of Sylhet had anticipated that Karimganj would fall within Pakistan, but it was awarded to India.
-Some Muslim lawyers of Sylhet Bar Association and Muslim mukhtars of Karimganj threatened that there would be terrible violence.
+Some Muslim lawyers of the Sylhet Bar Association and Muslim mukhtars of Karimganj threatened that there would be terrible violence.
 On 10 February, a huge poster was hung at Bandar Bazar, the city centre of Sylhet.
-The poster titled Atrocities on Mussulmans by Hindus in Hindusthan depicted the Muslims being dragged using ropes tied around their necks by Hindus armed with sticks and other weapons.
-Rivers of blood were flowing in Lumding and Kolkata because of the Muslim killings.
-Local Muslims were poring over the poster and inciting fellow Muslims to take revenge on the Hindus.
+The poster, titled Atrocities on Mussulmans by Hindus in Hindusthan, depicted Muslims being dragged using ropes tied around their necks by Hindus armed with sticks and other weapons.
+Rivers of blood were flowing in Lumding and Kolkata because of Muslim killings.
+Local Muslims were poring over the poster and inciting fellow Muslims to take revenge on Hindus.
 On 11 February, at a rally at Gobinda Park, there was a cry for Hindu blood.
 It was rumoured that Fazlul Haque had been murdered in Kolkata.
 The situation deteriorated rapidly in Sylhet.
-On 13 February, Section 144 was imposed in Sylhet, by the decision taken by the Chief Secretaries of East Bengal and West Bengal at Dhaka.
+On 13 February, Section 144 was imposed in Sylhet by the decision taken by the Chief Secretaries of East Bengal and West Bengal at Dhaka.
 A Hindu youth named Prithwish Das was stabbed at Zinda Bazar.
-On 14 February, a rumour spread that the Muslims were being massacred at Karimganj.
+On 14 February, a rumour spread that Muslims were being massacred at Karimganj.
 The Deputy Commissioner of Sylhet, addressing a meeting of lawyers, made an irresponsible statement that 5,000 Muslims were killed in Karimganj and that Muslims arrived in large numbers from Karimganj into Sylhet.
 In the evening, Moti Das, a Bengali Hindu youth, was killed near Jallapar.
 Three Manipuris were stabbed, two of whom died later.